 However, certain species have developed the ability to retain salt and recycle it within their bodies, meaning there are types of freshwater sharks in lakes and rivers found all over the world.
-Here we take a look at several freshwater shark species and how to identify them.

 The elusive Speartooth shark, or Glyphis can be found in both saltwater and freshwater environments.
 This incredibly rare type of freshwater shark is native to West Papua, Papua New Guinea and Northern Australia, residing most commonly on tropical riverbeds and fast flowing estuaries.

 The Speartooth shark uses tidal currents to carry them upstream, which helps them preserve energy while feeding on fish and crustaceans.